abelsiqueira/evplan/README.md

 along with some hidden files.
 The file `plan.ev` includes important details of the event, such as the name, location and duration.
-Inside `participants`, there will be an example of a participant.
+Inside `people`, there will be an example of a person.
 Inside `rooms`, there will be an example of a room.
 Inside `talks`, there will be an example file of a plenary talk.